Google Translate

 East Dene Pupil Premium Mission

-• ALL staff to deliver high quality lessons for ALL pupils.
+• All staff to deliver high quality lessons for every pupil.

 Some ways we spend our Pupil Premium